AathreyaG/reactai-starter/user-story.md

 - Test CSV generation with complete and partial data sets.
 - Verify CSV format compatibility with GSA requirements.
 - Test download functionality and user feedback.
 - Perform log verification in AWS CloudWatch.

+---

+### **Title: Delete Catalog Entries** ###

+User Role: As a Catalog Manager, I want to delete catalog entries so that I can maintain an accurate and up-to-date catalog.

+Functional Description:

+The system should allow users to delete specific catalog entries.
+The backend should support delete operations on the catalog database.
+The UI should provide a user-friendly interface for selecting and confirming the deletion of entries.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am on the catalog management page

+WHEN I select a specific catalog entry and click the "Delete" button

+THEN the system should prompt me for confirmation and, upon confirmation, remove the entry from the database and update the UI accordingly

+**Acceptance Criteria**:

+- The system must allow deletion of catalog entries by their unique identifier (e.g., NSN).
+- Users should receive a confirmation prompt before deletion.
+- Deleted entries must be removed from PostgreSQL and the UI should reflect this change.
+- The system should log deletion activities in AWS CloudWatch for auditing purposes.

+Story Points: 3 (Low complexity)

+**Impact Analysis**:

+Backend Implications:

+- Implement delete API to handle removal requests.
+- Ensure data integrity and validation in PostgreSQL.
+- Log deletion activities in AWS CloudWatch.

+Frontend Implications:

+- Add a "Delete" button to the catalog management UI.
+- Implement confirmation dialog for deletion.
+- Update the UI to reflect the removal of entries.

+**Development Subtasks**:

+- Frontend: Implement "Delete" button and confirmation dialog.
+- Frontend: Update UI to reflect entry deletion.
+- Backend: Implement delete API endpoint.
+- Backend: Ensure data validation and integrity checks.
+- Backend: Log deletion activities.

+**Testing Subtasks**:

+- Test deletion functionality with valid and invalid entries.
+- Verify data removal and UI updates.
+- Perform usability testing for the deletion interface.
+- Perform log verification in AWS CloudWatch.